nodejs/nodejs.dev/src/documentation/0025-npm-uninstall-packages/index.md

 from the project root folder (the folder that contains the node_modules folder).

-Using the `-S` flag, or `--save`, this operation will also remove the reference in the `package.json` file.
+Using the `-S` flag, or `--save`, this operation will also remove the reference in the `package.json`, or `package-lock.json` files (this is the default, but you may need to use this if you have for instance save=false in your npmrc file).

+The `--no-save` flag will tell npm not to remove the package from your `package.json`, or `package-lock.json` files.

 package.json will be automatically updated with devDependency and dependency once you uninstall npm package.